 Dr Olivia Rossanese is a cancer biologist and drug discovery professional with experience leading and contributing to discovery and target validation programmes within both academia and the pharmaceutical industry.

 She has been involved with the identification of tool molecules, lead compounds, clinical candidates, and two licensed medicines currently in use for the treatment of metastatic melanoma.
-In 2015, she joined The Institute of Cancer Research as Head of Biology in the Cancer Research UK Cancer Therapeutics Unit and as Reader in Molecular Therapeutics in the Division of Cancer Therapeutics.

 See all news stories on our website that feature the work of Dr Rossanese and colleagues.